sandeshkalantre/random-numerical-experiments/README.md

 Consider N distinguishable particles in a box.
 I want to see how the energy states for these particles look like.
 This experiment has been motivated from Sakurai, Modern Quantum Mechanics, Chapter 4, Problem 1

+## Largest Eigenvalue Eigenvector
+May 2018
+I implemented an idea for finding the largest eigenvector by repeatedly applying H on a random vector for various standard Hamiltonians.
+The GS also can be found in a similar manner by using H^-1 instead or via Gaussian elimination during the iteration step.

+This allows a nice visualization of wavefunctions of standard Hamiltonians.